luddekn/luddekn/README.md

 ---
 <img src="https://github.com/luddekn/luddekn/blob/main/aboutme.png?raw=true" alt="About Me" />

-Hi there!
+Hi there👋!
 My name is Ludvik, and I'm currently studying **Back-End Development**!

 In 2024, I earned my **Higher Professional Degree in Network & IT Security**, where I built a strong foundation in computers, cybersecurity, network management, and IT systems.
 One of the highlights of my studies was a Python programming course, during which I created a [password manager](https://github.com/luddekn/lock-and-key) as my final exam project. (*Warning, messy source code!* 😅)